Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ####`withPriority`

-This is only used with the `whilePresent` filter.
-It specifies in which order the actions are applied when the creature is present, i.e., when it enters play or upon a new turn while it is in play.
+`withPriority` is only used with the `whilePresent` filter.
+It specifies in which order the actions are applied when the creature is present, i.e. either when it enters play or at the start of a turn when the card is in play.
 Actions with the same priority are applied simultaneously.
-It can be any whole number but it is simpler to use `1, 2, 3` etc. The default value if not specified is `1`.
+The priority can be any integer, but it is simpler to use `1, 2, 3` etc. The default value if not specified is `1`.

 ---